vue-code-view/core/packages/device-emulator/README.md

-# device-emulator
+# Device-Emulator

 ## Overview

-The Device Emulator Vue Component is a Vue component that simulates a mobile device screen within a desktop browser.
-This component can be used to test responsive web design and to see how a website or web application looks on different devices.

-The Device Emulator Vue Component is designed to be easily customizable and supports various devices and orientations.

 ## Introduction

 Device-Emulator is a Vue component that provides a simulation of different mobile and tablet devices to preview a website's responsiveness and layout.
+This component can be used to test responsive web design and to see how a website or web application looks on different devices.

 It's inspired by the Chrome DevTools Device Mode.

 ## Features